Pancreatic Cancer Screening Trial

 Why screen for pancreatic cancer?

 Early detection and treatment of pancreatic cancer can significantly improve the outcome.
-However, due to the relatively low incidence of pancreas cancer, population-based screening is not considered a feasible option.
-Therefore it is important to define who may benefit from regular surveillance for pancreatic cancer.
-A number of international screening programs are targeting high-risk individuals, and are working together to establish evidence-based recommendations.
+However, due to the relatively low incidence of pancreas cancer, population-based screening is not considered feasible.
+A number of international screening programs are working together to define a population who may benefit from regular surveillance and establish evidence-based protocols.

 Pancreatic cancer screening in Australia

-A five-year pancreatic cancer screening trial commenced at St Vincent’s Hospital, Sydney, in 2011.
-The study has recently expanded to Austin Health in Melbourne, which is now recruiting.
+The pancreatic cancer screening trial commenced at St Vincent’s Hospital, Sydney, in 2011 and has since expanded to Austin Health in Melbourne.
 The specialist gastroenterologists use endoscopic ultrasound (EUS), a combination of endoscopy and ultrasound, to closely assess the pancreas.
 The aim of the trial is to determine how effectively EUS detects premalignant lesions and early pancreatic cancers in high risk individuals.

 Who is eligible for screening?